gr33pp/gr33pp.github.io/posts/ctflearn/posts/hyperstream-test.md

 ![image](https://i.imgur.com/5Q1eWpY.png)

-Using dcode.fr, i was able to decrypt that.
+Using dcode.fr, I was able to decrypt that.
 I got more assurance when I used the cipher identification function on the site

 flag ```ILOUEBACONDONTYOU```